Indexing-Your-Heart/game/README.md

 - **The JSON files in the data folder must be included.** Add `data/*.json` to the required paths to export in the Resources tab of each target you'd like to build for.

+#### Extra Information for iOS

+The iOS project in the Indexing Your Heart workspace is all set up to build the game for iOS on a physical device, along with publishing to TestFlight or the App Store.
+The following are some tips/instructions to build for iOS using the provided project:

+- Rather than exporting a new iOS project, create an iOS export template and export the PCK file to the 'Indexing Your Heart' directory.
+- If you have rebuilt extensions by calling `just build-extensions`, be sure to add any frameworks not already present to the build settings, embedding and signing them.

 ### Using Salmon 9 Fonts